-The CCO assists in internship search by providing individual counseling to explore goals, searching techniques, and the necessary resources to uncover a world of internship possibilities!
+The CCO assists in internship search to explore goals, searching techniques, and the necessary resources to uncover a world of internship possibilities.
 The office also hosts various internship preparation programs throughout the year.

 Job Searching

 The CCO helps students explore career goals and strategies to meet their individual needs and maximize job search endeavors.
 Information and resources are available to develop networking, researching, and résumé and cover letter writing skills.